Deny Climate Change

 This is the easiest argument to dismiss.
 Why?
 Because it does not matter if we cause it or not.
 The key is that climate change is happening.

-So, Consider this.
+So, consider this.
 Let’s say astronomers discover that a life-ending meteor will slam into the Earth.
 Certainly, human activity did not cause this.
 But, don’t you believe everyone would be asking science to find a way to divert it.
 Hopefully stopping the collision?

 Of course we would.
 Causality does not matter in the face of impending disaster.
 It is a diverting tactic, And, it’s the slight-of-hand used to keep open minded individuals close to camp 2.

-If we can make the argument stick that the link between climate change and human activity a pivotal point, Camp 2 wins the argument.
+If we can make the argument stick that the link between climate change and human activity is a pivotal point, Camp 2 wins the argument.
 (Read a blog I wrote years ago on the movie An Inconvenient Truth.)